KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 ## @TODO:

+- Add pop-up link for empty page message (so it is available after data is added).
 - Allow storage names to be descriptive; use a join table to track descriptive names with the actual storage key names.
 - Add ability to delete any unlinked cell.
 - Add ability to delete any linked cell.